A resume’s mission: grab the reader’s attention in a flash, like 10 seconds! To pull this off, sprinkle in some engineering resume buzzwords.

-Example of a strongly written engineering resume excerpt
+Example of a killer engineering resume excerpt

 Did an elaborate design connecting an existing substational substation to new transmission lines.
 The work included a lot of research to come up with a reliable single connected power system, with coordination made with other disciplines of engineering.
 Coordination included ensuring the power system would meet all local and national codes.